vleplat/Two_Factors_Update_TD/README.md

  - /Libraries : contains helpful libaries, such as Tensorlab (https://tensorlab.net)

- - /Datasets : contains test data sets.
+ - /Datasets : contains some results presented in Section 5 of the paper.

  - /functions : contains helpful files, the MatLab implementations of the Algorithms developped in the paper, and MatLab routines to run the demos.